 We’ll discover who the business analyst is, what they do, how much they make, and what skills and academic background you need to become one.

-You can also check out our video on the topic below or scroll down to keep on reading.
+You can also check out the video on the topic below, download our free infographic, or scroll down to keep on reading.

 What Is a Business Analyst and How Do They Fit Inside a Company?